-Note: Cruise control will not resume at speeds below 40 km/h (25 mph).
+Note: Cruise control will not resume at speeds below 28 km/h (18 mph) for 2.5and 3.0-litre vehicles, and 40 km/h (25 mph) for 2.0-litre petrol and diesel vehicles.

 - RESUME should only be used if the driver is aware of the set speed and intends to return to it. - It is not recommended to resume set speed when a low gear is selected as excessive engine speeds will occur.